 in the back.
 This then numbs both the chest and abdominal areas.

-General anesthesia is medicine that is used to make you sleep during surgery.
-The
+General anesthesia is medicine that is used to put you in a state like deep sleep

 What does an anesthesiologist do?

 These healthcare providers are trained to manage anesthesia during surgery.
 They also

 manage and treat changes in your breathing, heart rate, and blood pressure during